Greater Houston: Demographics

+Numerically, Greater Houston is the second fastest growing metropolitan area in the U.S. There were a total of 7,122,240 residents within the Greater Houston metropolitan area as of 2020, according to the United States Census Bureau.
+In 2010, Greater Houston had 5,920,416 residents and in 2000, it had a population of 4,177,646.
+Another 2010 estimate determined the population increased to 5,920,487.
+Of the population an estimated 575,000 were undocumented immigrants according to 2014 estimates.

 In 2020, Greater Houston's racial makeup was 41% White (non-Hispanic white 34%), 20% Black and African American, 8% Asian and 3% from two or more races; additionally, 37% of the metropolitan population were Hispanic and Latino Americans of any race.
 Among its metropolitan population, roughly 23.4% were foreign-born.
 The largest foreign-born population came from Latin America, followed by Asia, Africa, Europe and other parts of North America.
 The metropolitan statistical area was classified as one of the largest regions where the three largest minority groups were highly represented.
 In 2018, its racial makeup had an estimated 35.5% Anglo American, 20% Black and African American, 7.6% Asian American and 2.1% other races; approximately 37.6% were Hispanic or Latino American of any race.
 Nearly one in four Greater Houstonians were foreign-born in 2018 and a quarter of all refugees settled in Texas lived in the region.

 According to the 2019 American Community Survey, the median household income was $69,193 and the per capita income was $35,190.
 Roughly 13% of the metropolis lived at or below the poverty line.
 As of 2011, Greater Houston has four of Texas's 10 wealthiest communities, which include the wealthiest community, Hunters Creek Village, the fourth-wealthiest community, Bunker Hill Village, the fifth-wealthiest community, West University Place, and the sixth-wealthiest community, Piney Point Village.